mikegowen/react-starter/README.md

  We start the server using Nodemon so it can monitor changes to the server file.

+ Now you should be able to access your React app and it will call the Express server and return a result.

 ## License

 © 2021 Mike Gowen